oyezenu/fail2ban-ssh-security-lab/README.md

-# Fail2Ban SSH Security Lab Objective
+# Fail2Ban SSH Security Lab

 Set up Fail2Ban on Ubuntu to protect SSH from brute-force attacks, simulated real attacks from Kali Linux, and added automated email alerts on bans.